MyFGitAccount/doraemon-Script/Speech1.md

 So God values the principle of freedom more than the immediate prevention of suffering?

 **MOMOKO**
-It seems so.
-But it’s not indifference.
-Love enters into the suffering.
-Christ on the cross is the symbol of that—God *with us* in the worst of it.
-Not a remote observer, but a fellow sufferer.
-So my choice, if I were to go… it would not be to appease a bear king for a Shinto god.
-It would be an act of entering into the brokenness, an imitation of that divine love.
-A willing descent into the consequence of a broken world, to save others from it.
-Not because I am forced, but because love, in the face of evil, chooses to sacrifice.
+You're right, it's not indifference.
+Love doesn't watch from a distance—it enters the suffering, like Christ on the cross.
+So if I go, it won't be to fulfill a myth or please a god.
+It will be an act of love.
+A choice to enter a broken world and share its pain, to save others from it.
+Not because I have to, but because true love, when faced with evil, chooses sacrifice.

 **KANJI**
 That… is beautiful, Momoko.
 But it is also very Christian.
 It turns the Doraemon costume into a cross.